 With this three-tier system, and the checklist from Part 1: Special Offers that Sizzle, you now have two clear, simple, and easy-to-use tools to guide your game’s IAP merchandising!

-In Part 3 of The IAP Merchandising Playbook Part 3: The Art of the Deal, we’ll dive into product discounts and offer segmentation.
+In Part 3 of The IAP Merchandising Playbook Part 3: MVP Store Design, we’ll dive into product discounts and offer segmentation.